stvflowers/ultimate-cosmosdb-demo/README.md

 *Optional: Explicity define Entra ID Tenant Directory*

 >dotnet user-secrets set "entraTenantId" ""

+**Cosmos DB Account**

+Deploy an Azure Cosmos DB account with the NoSQL API.

+If you'd like to test the "Hot Partition" functionality, deploy a container with 15k RUs.

+This will create 3 physical partitions. **Be aware of the costs!** Delete the container when you are done using it.

 # Spectre.Console
 Library for a simple and pretty console based menu selector.